 IFL Science, short for I F#cking Love Science, began as a Facebook page in 2012.
 It then became a popular website that publishes light popular science stories.
-The website does not have an about page, however, their Facebook page simply reads “The lighter side of science.”
-The founder and editor of IFLS is Elise Andrew who holds a Bachelor of Science from the University of Sheffield.
+The website does not have an about page; however, their Facebook page reads “The lighter side of science.”
+The founder of IFLS is Elise Andrew, who holds a Bachelor of Science from the University of Sheffield.
 The current managing editor is Katy Evans.

 Funded by / Ownership

 The website lacks transparency as it does not make it clear who owns the website.
-It is presumed owned by Elise Andrew and is funded through a combination of advertising and sale of merchandise from an online store.
+It is presumed owned by Elise Andrew through IFLScience Limited and is funded through advertising and the sale of merchandise from an online store.

 Analysis / Bias

 In review, IFL Science is challenging to place into a category.
-For the most part, the information contained on the website is pro-science and sourced fairly well to credible science or other popular science sources.
-However, IFLS has also published false information that falls into the realm of pseudoscience.
-Finally, IFLS has strong political opinions that align with the left such as this: Here’s A List Of All The Science That Donald Trump Denies: Second Edition or Science Knowledge Has Almost No Effect On Republican Beliefs, According To Survey.
+For the most part, the website’s information is pro-science and sourced fairly well to credible science or other popular science sources.
+However, IFLS has strong political opinions that align with the left, such as this: Here’s A List Of All The Science That Donald Trump Denies: Second Edition or Science Knowledge Has Almost No Effect On Republican Beliefs, According To Survey.
 In general, a survey of stories that relate to politics shows a left-leaning bias in story selection and political association.